 To speed along the work of your compost pile follow these suggestions:

 • Set a foundation of plant debris (leaves, weeds, or grass clippings) 6 to 8 inches deep on the ground or in the bin.
-Add a 1 to 2 inch layer or soil, fresh cow or horse manure or a few handfuls of blood meal and then lay the first layer of ingredients for composting.
+Add a 1 to 2-inch layer of soil, fresh cow or horse manure, or a few handfuls of blood meal, and then lay the first layer of ingredients for composting.

 • Mix “brown” ingredients–such as straw and dry leaves–with “green” ingredients–such as grass clipping and kitchen waste.

-• Chop or grind large material such as plant stems into small pieces.
+• Chop or grind large materials such as plant stems into small pieces.
 Mix coarse material with finer material such as grass clippings.

 • Keep the compost pile moist, but not wet.
 Compost should never be wetter than a squeezed-out sponge.
 Cover the pile with a plastic sheet or tarp during heavy rainfall.